zhaoyongjie/superset-containerization/Readme.md

     ```bash
     git clone https://github.com/zhaoyongjie/superset-containerization.git
     ```
-2. edit `mongodb.connection-url` in `docker/mongodb.properties`, fills up corresponding mongodb URI.
+2. Edit `mongodb.connection-url` in `docker/mongodb.properties`, fills up corresponding mongodb URI.
 3. Startup Superset via docker-compose, notice that 1)There are some environment variables to declare in the `docker/.env-non-dev`.
 2) the file `superset_home/superset_config.py` will override the `config.py` and read Database and Redis config from the `docker/.env-non-dev`.
     ```
     cd superset-containerization